OskarCosimo/myetv-video-player-opensource/plugins/youtube/README.md

             // Show the button on the controlbar to enable the YouTube native controls temporarily
             showNativeControlsButton: true,

+            // Extract and show the Youtube chapters (API Key is required) showYoutubeChapters : true,

             controlBarOpacity: 0.95,     // The controlbar opacity or semi-transparency or transparency - values: from 0 to 1